UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 **[0_Main.do](Code/0_Main.do)**

-`0_Main.do` executes the complete analysis pipeline for the "Fenland Diurnal PA and Metabolic Risk" manuscript.
+`0_Main.do` is the primary script that executes the complete analysis pipeline for the "Fenland Diurnal PA and Metabolic Risk" manuscript.
+Users can reproduce the full analysis by running this single file, which automatically calls and executes all other code files in the correct sequence.
 <br> <br>

 **[1_initialiseCovariates.do](Code/1_initialiseCovariates.do)**